core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "container" Schema Node {#container}

-A container MUST be encoded using a CBOR map data item (major type 5).
+Collections such as containers, list instances, notifications, RPC inputs, RPC outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
+This specification supports three type of keys; SID as defined in [I.D-somaraju-core-sid], member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.

+** SIDs as keys: **

-Keys MUST be encoded using a CBOR unsigned integer (major type 0) and set to the delta value of the associated SID.
+Keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) and set to the delta value of the associated SID.
 Delta values are computed as follows:

 *	The delta value is equal to the SID of the current schema node minus the SID of the parent schema node.
 When no parent exists in the context of use of this container, the delta is set to the SID of the current schema node (a parent with SID equal to zero is assumed).

 *	Delta values may result in a negative number, clients and servers MUST support negative deltas.

+** Member names as keys: **

+Keys implemented using member names MUST be encoded using a CBOR text string data item (major type 3).
+A namespace-qualified member name MUST be used for all members of a top-level collection, and then also whenever the namespaces of the schema node and its parent are different.
+In all other cases, the simple form of the member name MUST be used.
+Member names and namespaces are defined in {{I-D.ietf-netmod-yang-json}} section 4.

+** YANG hashes as keys: **

+Keys implemented using YANG hashes MUST be encoded using a CBOR byte string data item (major type 2).

 Values MUST be encoded using the appropriate rules defined in {{instance-encoding}} and {{data-types-mapping}}.